 Upon completion of the instruction period, the dog and its new owner return home together.
 Here the training continues so the dog and his master learn to cope with the home environment.
 But it doesn’t end here.
 Every guide dog user can count on after-care and 24-hour support from KNGF Geleidehonden.

 Special dogs for special needs

 As an experienced guide dog school, we consider it our responsibility to help people with other handicaps as well as visually impaired people.
 Besides guide dogs for the blind we also train dogs for other handicaps.

-- Autism guide dogs are trained to help young children with an Autism Spectrum Disorder.
+- Buddy dogs Autism are trained to help young children with an Autism Spectrum Disorder.
 We train a limited number of these dogs every year.
-Autism guide dogs are guiding the child and a parent.
+Buddy dogs are guiding the child and a parent.
 They have proven to have positive effects on the social and communicative behaviour of children with ASD.

 - Assistance dogs are trained to assist physically handicapped people in wheelchairs.
 We use several training methods for the training of assistance dogs, depending on the client’s situation.
 The training and instruction programme is done together with the client in order to create an optimal cooperation between the dog and its master.

 - Buddy dogs PTSD are trained to support veterans, former policemen and firefighters.
 The dogs are trained to the user’s specific needs e.g. waking up its master in the early stages of a nightmare, ensuring sufficient personal space by preventing other people to come to close and acting as a reassuring and ever present buddy.